sgoldenlab/simba/docs/ROI_tutorial_new.md

 ### Duplicating ROIs

 1. To duplicate an already-draw ROI, first use the `Select ROI` dropdown menu in the `Draw` sub-menu to select the ROI you wish to delete.
 Next, click on the `Duplicate ROI` button.
-A new ROI, with the same dimensions as the ROI selected in the `Select ROI` dropdown menu, should appear in the frame.
+A new ROI, with the same dimensions and attributes as the ROI selected in the `Select ROI` dropdown menu, should appear in the frame.

 2. The first duplicated ROI will inherit the name of the original ROI with `_copy_1` appended.
-Thus, if you look in the `Select ROI` dropdown menu, you should see a new name
+Thus, if you look in the `Select ROI` dropdown menu, you should see a new name in this format: `My selected shape: MyShapeName_copy_1`.
+To change the name and/or other attributes of this shape, see Change ROI attributes section below.

 ### Changing ROI locations

 1. To change the location of an ROI, begin by clicking the `Move shape` button in the `Interaction` sub-menu.
 Once clicked, the `ear tags` of each shape will be displayed in the frame window.
 Rectangles will have 9 ear tags, circles have 2 ear-tags, and polygons have as many ear-tags as there are user-defined outer bounds (plus a **center** ear tag).